A rich chocolate cake soaked in butterscotch and sweetened condensed milk with creamy topping makes this amazing Heath Bar Cake recipe.

-An easy chocolate cake with gooey sauces added make a truly unforgettable delight.
-This toffee bar cake recipe is one of our most popular on Pinterest!
-We just made a sister cake out of Snickers Bars that’s also amazing!
+An easy dessert with gooey sauces added make a truly unforgettable poke cake.
+This chocolate and toffee bar cake recipe is one of our most popular on Pinterest!

 Growing up I was regularly involved in cooking and baking contests.
 We collected as many community cookbooks as we could get our hands on and my mom’s hobby is pouring over the recipes.
-This recipe came from one of those fabulous 90s cookbooks!
+This recipe as well as our Peanut Butter Texas Sheet Cake and Coconut Cake came from one of those fabulous 90s community cookbooks!

 Heath Bar Cake Ingredients